-2.4.4 3.3 Settlement Area Boundary
+3.3 Settlement Area Boundary

-- 1. The City's future development to the year 2031 will be accommodated with the City's settlement area boundary identified on Schedule 1B of this Plan. - 2.4.4.1 2.The City will meet the forecasted growth within the settlement area through: - a i) promoting compact urban form; - ₱ ii) intensifying generally within the built-up area, with higher densities within Downtown Guelph, the community mixed-use nodes and within the identified intensification corridors; and - e iii) planning for a minimum density of 50 residents and jobs per hectare in the greenfield area. - 2.4.4.2 3.
-A settlement area boundary expansion is not planned for before 2031. - ITEM 9: The purpose of 'Item 9' is to add a new Section 3.4 Non-Settlement Area to provide a policy context to the non-settlement areas identified on Schedule 1 of the Official Plan.
+- 1. The City's future development to the year 2031 will be accommodated with the City's settlement area boundary identified on Schedule 1 of this Plan. - 2.
+The City will meet the forecasted growth within the settlement area through: - promoting compact urban form; - ii) intensifying generally within the built-up area, with higher densities within Downtown, the community mixed-use nodes and within the identified intensification corridors; and

+- iii) planning for a minimum density of 50 residents and jobs per hectare in the greenfield area. - 3.
+A settlement area boundary expansion is not planned for before 2031.